-The eight-day duration movement has unusual screwed pillars with a central fin and strikes the hours and the quarters on a bell with two hammers.
+The unusual sixteen-day duration movement has screwed pillars with a central fin and strikes the hours and the quarters on a bell on two hammers.
 The skeletonised platform lever escapement has a plain brass balance and has been seen on other clocks of this period; one signed for Leroy and another initialed P.G. and attributed to Paul Garnier who it is known made clocks for Leroy to retail.
 The latter was an almost identical clock to this example albeit without the quarter strike.

 The silvered brass engine-turned dial has decorative engraving to the centre, black Roman numerals and blued steel club hands.

 The gilded multi-piece case is engraved to the front Le Roy et Fils à Paris and has a solid rear door, with shutters that open to facilitate winding and setting the hands.

 Height: 7 inches (17.5cms) handle up: 5¾ inches (15cms) handle down